Jersey Oil and Gas (LON:JOG) Trading Down 22.2% – Should You Sell?

-Jersey Oil and Gas Plc (LON:JOG – Get Free Report) was down 22.2% on Wednesday .
+Jersey Oil and Gas Plc (LON:JOG – Get Free Report)’s share price dropped 22.2% during mid-day trading on Wednesday .
 The stock traded as low as GBX 98.60 and last traded at GBX 112.
 Approximately 2,088,989 shares were traded during mid-day trading, an increase of 1,268% from the average daily volume of 152,749 shares.
 The stock had previously closed at GBX 144.

-Jersey Oil and Gas (LON:JOG – Get Free Report) last announced its earnings results on Thursday, September 4th.
-The company reported GBX (2.13) EPS for the quarter.
-Sell-side analysts expect that Jersey Oil and Gas Plc will post -1040.4717197 earnings per share for the current fiscal year.
+Jersey Oil and Gas (LON:JOG – Get Free Report) last released its quarterly earnings results on Thursday, September 4th.
+The company reported GBX (2.13) earnings per share for the quarter.
+As a group, sell-side analysts expect that Jersey Oil and Gas Plc will post -1040.4717197 EPS for the current year.

 Jersey Oil & Gas is a UK E&P company focused on building an upstream oil and gas business in the North Sea.
 The Company holds a significant acreage position within the Central North Sea referred to as the Greater Buchan Area, which includes operatorship and 100% working interests in blocks that contain the Buchan oil field and J2 and Glenn oil discoveries and an 88% working interest in the P2170 Licence, Blocks 20/5b & 21/1d, that contains the Verbier oil discovery.